 The evaluation of the peer group generally occurs in March of each year.
-In March 2020, our Compensation Committee reassessed our peer group for use in setting our fiscal year 2021 executive compensation, and determined to base it on publicly traded software companies in the San Francisco Bay Area and other technology "hubs" with revenue between \$350 million and \$2 billion, including high revenue growth companies, and market capitalization between \$3 billion and \$30 billion with headcount over 300 employees.
-Our Compensation Committee removed four companies from the fiscal year 2020 peer group listed above (Commvault Systems, Medidata Solutions, Pivotal Software, and Tableau Software) because they ceased to be publicly traded or fit the established criteria and added four new companies (Coupa Software, HubSpot, Okta, and Twilio) to the peer group so that the group contained a sufficient number of companies.
+In March 2022, our Compensation Committee reassessed our peer group for use in setting our fiscal year 2023 executive compensation, and determined to base it on publicly traded software companies in the San Francisco Bay Area and other technology "hubs" with revenue between \$400 million and \$2 billion, including high revenue growth companies, and market capitalization between \$3 billion and \$30 billion.
+Our Compensation Committee removed four companies from the fiscal year 2022 peer group listed above (Cornerstone OnDemand, Mandiant, Proofpoint, and RealPage) because they ceased to be publicly traded or do not fit the established criteria and added two new companies (Dynatrace and Paycom Software) to the peer group so that the group contained a sufficient number of companies.